ibraAbuKaff/bitbucketDeployer/README.md

 2) Download the script to your project.

 3) Create a POST service :
-add new POST service > enter the URL to the script(script could be under the root of your project)
+add new POST service > enter the URL (http(s)://www.example.php/deploy.php) (script could be under the root of your project)

 4) Try your first commit!